sslavov93/rss_scraper/README.md

  1. Clone the repository
  2. Run `pip3 install -r requirements.txt` to download the project's dependencies

-### First time setup
- 1. In a new terminal window run `docker-compose run queue`
- 2. In a new terminal window run `docker-compose run storage`
- 3. In a new terminal window run `fab init` - this sets up permissions with the queue and pre-populates the database

 ## Runing the App
  1. Run `docker-compose up`.
- 2. ONLY THE FIRST TIME, run `fab initdb` - this will populate the database with some sample data

-For a more visual example of the API, open `http://localhost:1337/swagger` - it's interactive and allows to test requests on the fly
+ 2. Immediately after starting all the containers, the celery tasks start scraping the provided feeds
+    1. No need to pre-populate the database with any data.

+## Environment and configuration
+ * For this example, the production and development environment are the same, in a life scenario this will be, of course, separated
+ * Configuration is loaded from `config.py`, everything for the Testing and Development config is hardcoded.
+   * For the purposes of this exercise, the "production" values are copied in the docker images from a file called `docker/prod.env`

+### Local Development Server
+With the containers running, in a separate terminal window run `fab serve` from the root of the project.

 ### Testing
-With the `postgres` container running,
-Simply run `fab test` from the root of the project.
+With the containers running, in a separate terminal window run `fab test` from the root of the project.

-## Deployment
+### Deployment
-The application is in a state in which newly committed changes can be picked up from a build system (Jenkins, Travis, etc.) and then fresh Docker images can be spun up but this is way beyond the purpose of this exercise
+The application should be in a state in which newly committed changes can be picked up from a build system (Jenkins, Travis, etc.) and then fresh Docker images can be spun up from the provided `docker-compose.yml` but this is way beyond the purpose of this exercise.

 ## Developer Comments and TODOs
 Additional thoughts of improvement

 ### TODOs
  * Extend the Flask App with forms and templates, accessible through a browser.
+ * Fix the swagger request execution
+   * For some reason the curl requests the Swagger UI (accessible at [http://127.0.0.1:1337/swagger]()) won't execute, even though, if copied, the CURL request is properly executable from a separate terminal.
+ * At the moment, the config objects (found in `config.py`) rely on Env Variables and build connection URLs from that.
+The file looks ugly, a better approach might be experimenting with yaml files and inheritance for different envs.

 ### Comments
  * In a production environment, I would expect a credential service that takes care of the environment to be populated with the proper variables, which this app will utilize.
  * For better partition tolerance and higher maintainability, the Celery workers should be separated from the main App container (+ it makes the logging easier to scan through)